austinwindsor/jekyll-now/_posts/2024-09-25-VisitingTaiwan.md

 - **Tourist Subsidy**: Taiwan occasionally offers subsidies for tourists visiting the island.
 Check for any active programs before your trip to save money.
 Please read here for more details to potentially win NTD$5,000: [How to apply for Taiwan's NT$5,000 prize for foreign tourists](https://taiwannews.com.tw/news/4879972)
 - **Power Outlets**: Taiwan uses two-prong Type A outlets (the same as in the US), so bring an adapter if necessary, especially if your devices have a three-prong plug.
 - **International Driver’s License**: If you plan on renting a scooter or car, make sure you have an international driver’s license.
 You'll need to provde both your passport and your international driver's license to be eligible.
 This is essential if you're considering the popular activity 環島 Cycle Around Taiwan.
+- **Social Media**: Most every Taiwanese person uses [LINE](https://line.me/tw/) in some form or fashion.
+You may encounter some restuarants or other facilities that may anticipate you already have LINE.
+I recommend first downloading and setting it up.
+Otherwise, restaurants/cafes heavily rely upon Google Maps and Instagram.

 ## Arrival Essentials